Preparing for the Examination of Added Competence in Emergency Medicine

 Here are emergency medicine sites that offer continuing professional development (CPD) listings and content, news, and other information:

-Canadian Library of Family Medicine: the College of Family Physicians of Canada’s (CFPC’s) library services; CFPC members can request free literature searches and full text articles.
-For more information, contact the library:
+- Canadian Library of Family Medicine: the College of Family Physicians of Canada’s (CFPC’s) library services; CFPC members can request free literature searches and full text articles.
+For more information, contact the library: [email protected]

 At the beginning of each oral, the examiner will give you a written clinical scenario containing information about the patient presented as if you are just about to go see that patient.
 You should read the written scenario carefully out loud, after which the timer will be started.
-After that time, you may start writing out memory aids or patient assessment rubrics.
+After that time, you may start typing out memory aids or patient assessment rubrics on the *electronic notepad available within the examination platform (Practique).
 The examiner will conduct your oral exam and score simultaneously as you proceed through the case.
 The examiner will prompt you through the exam to allow for efficient use of time.

 This examination is different from the Simulated Office Oral component of the Certification Examination in Family Medicine where the examiner plays the role of the patient.
 You do not need to act as you would in a regular doctor-patient interaction.
 The examiner will facilitate your progress through the case.
 Ask the examiner for the information you feel is important to determine how to care for this patient.